The London Independent Hospital

 However, sometimes these non-surgical approaches will not effectively treat hip bursitis.
 In this case, you might be offered hip replacement surgery to significantly reduce your symptoms.

-Your Circle Health Group consultant will monitor your treatment and can adjust things as needed if your symptoms become worse.
+At Circle Health Group, your consultant will monitor your treatment and can adjust things as needed if your symptoms become worse.

 All hip joint injections are carried out in one of our three operating theatres to ensure a sterile, safe environment.
 We also use a special dye and X-ray imaging for accurate positioning of the needle for the injection.